Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/wifi/capture.md

 weight: 20
 ---

-Save live Wi-Fi traffic to the SD card so you can review it in desktop tools or on a Flipper Zero.
+Record Wi-Fi network traffic and save it to the SD card.
+You can then review the captured data on your computer or Flipper Zero.

 ## Prerequisites

-- GhostESP flashed device.
+- GhostESP flashed device with an SD card mounted.
-- Mounted SD Card or a Flipper Zero with a microSD card if you plan to save captures there.
+- Optional: Flipper Zero with a microSD card if you want to save captures to the flipper.

-## Steps
+## Capturing traffic

 ### On-device UI
 1. Open **Menu → WiFi → Capture**.
-   You should see options such as **Capture Probe**, **Capture Deauth**, **Capture Beacon**, and **Capture Raw**.
+   You should see a list of capture types to choose from.
-2. Choose the capture you need.
+2. Select the type of traffic you want to record (see capture types below).
-   You should see the terminal view open and report that capture has started.
-Leave the device running until you have enough traffic.
+   The device will start recording.
+Leave it running until you have enough data.
-3. Back out of the terminal view to stop capture.
+3. Back out of the terminal view to stop recording.
-   You should see a serial log confirming the capture finished and the file path on the SD card.
+   The device will save the file to the SD card and show the file path.
-4. Remove the SD card or open the GhostNet WebUI file browser to retrieve the PCAP.
+4. Retrieve the file from the SD card using the GhostNet WebUI file browser or by removing the card.
-   You should see the capture saved under `/mnt/ghostesp/pcaps/` with a name such as `probescan_3.pcap`.
+   Files are saved under `/mnt/ghostesp/pcaps/` with names like `probescan_3.pcap`.

-### CLI
+### Command line
-1. Open the GhostESP terminal (serial, telnet, or on-device terminal view).
+1. Open the GhostESP terminal.
-   You should see the command prompt ready for input.
-2. Run `capture -probe` (or `-deauth`, `-beacon`, `-raw`, etc.).
-   You should see logging that the capture has started and which packets are being recorded.
+2. Run `capture -<type>` where type is one of the capture types below (for example, `capture -probe`).
+   The device will start recording.
-3. Let the command run while traffic is collected.
+3. Let it run while traffic is collected.
-   You should see packets listed until you are ready to stop.
-4. Run `capture -stop` when you are finished.
+4. Run `capture -stop` when you're done.
-   You should see confirmation that the capture ended and where the file was written.
+   The device will save the file and show where it was saved.

 ### Capture modes
 - **-probe**: Records probe requests so you can see devices searching for known SSIDs.